Camp Growden: 1937

 With the early fall arriving, early planning stages for the Fort Wright District were announced on September 9, with Camp Growden designated a winter camp location to stay open with a total of 22 camps open for winter.
 With two additional camps open for winter then open over the summer, enrollee shuffling and transitioning of the sites to winter programming or work was scheduled to start soon and be completed by late October.
 The incoming winter enrollees were first reported on October 2, with new of 426 men being transferred north from the Sacramento District in California.
-The group, comprised of Missouri men, was set to be spread between Growden and Worley in Washington plus two of the Priest Lake area camps in Northern Idaho.
+The group, composed of Missouri men, was set to be spread between Growden and Worley in Washington plus two of the Priest Lake area camps in Northern Idaho.
 Additionally, local recruiting of men was announced, with quotas of 12 junior enrollees from Stevens County and 2 from Ferry.
 The following week saw the majority of arrivals for the winter camps, with a total of 3780 men reported to be coming as of Monday October 11.
 Reporting with regards to the total, Sacramento men allocated to Growden confirmed 65 in total, but did not state where they were from.
 By Monday October 18 the number and origins of the incoming Growden enrollees was changed, with the total anticipated being updated to 130 Arkansas men due to arrive.